Creating a Joomla! test site on XAMPP

 Because it is a new installation you will be asked about a language choice.

-As indicated it is neccessary to click on the Apache and the Mysql Start buttons so that they both have a green backgroud indicating they are active.
+As indicated it is neccessary to click on the Apache and the Mysql Start buttons so that they both have a green background indicating they are active as shown in the second image opposite.

 Access XAMPP Control Panel

-Whilst the Control Panel is active then the XAMMP icon, xampp instal14, will appear in your task bar.
+Whilst the Control Panel is active then the XAMMP icon, , will appear in your task bar.
 It is convenient at this point to Right Click on it and select Pin to Task Bar.

 Actually at this stage I close the XAMPP Control Panel and go to the Windows ‘panel’ which lists all the Apps and scroll down to the XAMMP entry.
 Click on XAMMP to show the sub menu.